inside.ewu.edu

 Pre-requisites: admission to the MS Counseling program.

-Counseling principles and techniques as applied to children and adolescents will be presented and analyzed.
+Counseling principles and techniques as applied to children and adolescents are presented and analyzed.

 PSYC 550.
 TRAUMA: THEORY, ASSESSMENT AND TREATMENT.
 4 Credits.